Just South of the Border!! Feel like something more remote?

 Like Buchan on a smaller scale.

 Complex cave with small stream at the lowest level.
-It has approximately 100m of passage although it is rumoured that the stream can be followed for quite some distance.
+The stream can be followed for quite some distance.
 No equipment needed.
+The karst index says it is 100m long but I am certain it is a lot longer.
 Rating: 1.5

 Horizontal permanent inflow cave which sumps off 100m from the entrance, with 200m of total passage.
 This connects with LC-10.
 The sump is presumed to connect to LC-2 Cave.
 Rating: 1.5

 Permanent outflow cave approximately 120m in length.
-A wet and muddy cave, mainly made of stream passage.
+A wet and muddy cave mainly made of stream passage.
+If connected to Sheehan’s, this would be a good system.

 So close but so far – Indi is worth a mention though